geoffrey-young/claude-chat-profiler/README.md

 ## Installation

 1. Grab [`claude-chat-profiler.dxt`](https://github.com/geoffrey-young/claude-chat-profiler/blob/main/claude-chat-profiler.dxt)
-2. Install in Claude Desktop via the extension manager
+2. Install in Claude Desktop via the extension manager (Settings -> Extensions -> Advanced -> Install Extension...)
 3. The extension will be available as MCP tools in your Claude conversations

 ## Usage